 Can You Eat Saguaro Cactus?

 Yes.
 Yearly, a saguaro cactus bears a ruby-colored fruit, which becomes ripe around late June.
 The fruit contains pulp and seeds, which give a characteristic strawberry taste, and they can be consumed raw or converted into wine or syrup.

 Free East Valley Saguaro Maintenance + Removal Quotes

-If you need help removing or relocating a saguaro, Jose Knows Trees (J&M Landscaping Services) can help!
-We have provided the best tree removal services in Mesa, Gilbert, and Chandler for a decade, and we specialize in cactus removal, too.
-Call or contact us online for a free saguaro removal quote.
+If you need help removing a saguaro, Jose Knows Trees (J&M Landscaping Services) can help!
+We have provided the best tree removal services in Mesa, Gilbert, and throughout the east valley for a decade.
+We specialize in cactus removal, too!
+Call or contact us online for a free saguaro removal quote today.